Make Strategic Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.

 The choice of the optimal professional networking strategy should depend on your local working environment.
 In liquid professional circles in which the promotion rules are not clearly defined, such as the business circles or freelancing, horizontal networking strategy usually works well.
 Creating a broad network of contacts is beneficial for finding things and people, for example, when:

-4. You look for inspiration: new, interesting concepts and ideas, including career development strategies,
+Search for new, interesting concepts and ideas, including career development strategies,

 On the other hand, in steady working environments, where there is some hierarchy and structure (such as for instance, in a corporate career or in an academic career), vertical networking strategy usually works better than horizontal networking strategy.
 Vertical networking strategy is beneficial for finding support, for example when:

-1. You need help with finding a job, and seek personal recommendations,
+1. You need help with finding a job.

-2. You have a difficult living situation and need some help.
-For example, when you need to crush at someone’s couch for a few weeks,
+2. You have a difficult living situation and need help.

-5. You need to set a business partnership or a long-lasting project (such as a research consortium), which is, to some extent, as important as marriage (as also described in the blog post “Business Development Responsibilities: Looking for a Co-founder?
+…Or a long-lasting project such as a research consortium.
+Such a relation is similarly important as marriage (as described in our article “Business Development Responsibilities: Looking for a Co-founder?
 Read This Before You Make Your Choice”).

 How You Can Build a Professional Network More Effectively.